Lawn Care

 Aeration

 Aeration is closely connected to lawn scarification and more often than not, you need to complete this task, too.
-It is designed to loosen compacted soil (a usual occurrence in the winter) so that water and nutrients absorption, as well as airflow in the soil, are significantly improved.
+It is designed to loosen compacted soil (a usual occurrence in the winter) so that water and nutrient absorption, as well as airflow in the soil, are significantly improved.

 Depending on your lawn’s size, you can use different types of manual tools or machinery, from aerating sandals and a hollow tine fork to a manual rolling or petrol-powered aerator.
 And if you wonder about what to do with the small plugs of soil after the job has been done, you can easily break them down over the lawn surface.
 Aeration often precedes overseeding.